benmvp/slides/md/2016-es6-developer-week.md

 NOTES:
 - As a reminder, here's what we'll be covering
+- Focusing on the syntactic sugar features **[NEXT]** because they are the ones your more likely to use immediately to make your code clearer
 - We're going to cover these 10 features in less than 40 minutes
   - Buckle your seat belts!